EPFL-bADAboum/website/pages/goldbook.md

 <div class="stat-item">
   <div class="stat-text">
     This method pairs individuals from two groups (e.g., treated and control) based on similar characteristics.
 It first calculates a score that predicts the likelihood of being in one group based on observed variables.
 By matching individuals with similar scores, we create comparable groups and reduce the bias when estimating the treatment effects.
-You can find more [here](https://en.wikipedia.org/wiki/Propensity_score_matching).
+You can find more <a href="https://en.wikipedia.org/wiki/Propensity_score_matching">here</a>.
   </div>
 </div>